 }

 The url field contains the base64 encoded image generated by the AI model.
-To convert this image to a png, use a base64 decoder such as Base64.guru.
+To convert this image to PNG, use a base64 decoder such as Base64.guru.